 Tasting notes: This wine is bone dry, with aromas of yeast, almonds, and citrus.
 On the palate, it's saline and slightly nutty, with citrus zest and green apple.

-At first, I was nervous when I received this manzanilla -- because it's so versatile, I find it a challenging wine to develop a pairing for!
-In a perfect meal, I'd simply pair this manzanilla with the delicious tapas from Sanlucar -- crispy tortillitas de camarones, boiled prawns served cold with sea salt, briny olives marinated with garlic, and perhaps a couple of local oysters.
+Manzanilla is so versatile that I find it a challenge to develop a pairing for!
+In a perfect meal, I'd simply pair this manzanilla with the delicious tapas from Sanlucar--crispy tortillitas de camarones, boiled prawns served cold with sea salt, briny olives marinated with garlic, and perhaps a couple of local oysters.

 Ingredients